Showing posts with label accidents. Show all posts

 A large number of his friends attended the funeral at the Mount Gambier cemetery.
 There were 37 New Australians from Nangwarry, besides other employees from the mill and forest.

-Vincentas’ brother, Sigitas, aged 19, flew from Melbourne with two friends to attend the funeral.
-Sigitas had been assigned separately to the Ebor Sawmills, Styx River Hill, in Victoria.
+Vincentas’ brother, Sigitas or Zigitas, aged 19, flew from Melbourne with two friends to attend the funeral.
+He had been assigned separately to the Ebor Sawmills company, supposed at Styx River, in northern New South Wales.

 A Requiem Mass was celebrated at St. Paul's Church, Mt Gambier.
 The funeral departed from there on 26 July, two days after Vincentas' death.
 Rev Fr McCabe conducted the service.
 The six pallbearers representing the district’s migrant community came from Poland, Lithuania, Latvia and Czechoslovakia.
 At the conclusion of the graveside service, four friends sang "Ave Maria" in Lithuanian.